camgitblame/gray2real/README.md

 ---

-## ⚙Customizable Parameters for Training
+## Customizable Parameters for Training

 When using `run_model.sh` or `run_all.sh`, you can override the default training settings by passing environment variables.
 Here's a full list of customizable options: